jhpyle/docassemble/_docs/fields.md

 screen containing the error message passed to [`validation_error()`], or the error message for the error that was otherwise [`raise`]d.

-Code under `validation code` is very different from code in a [`code`] block.
-If you refer to an undefined variable in `validation code`, **docassemble** will not try to fetch the definition for you, as it normally does; instead, the user will see an error.

 In addition to validating user input by raising an exception if something is wrong, you can use `validation code` to transform values before they are saved in the interview answers.